 Supporting Communities Through the Michigan Health Endowment Fund

-For more than 80 years, Blue Cross has had one consistent purpose—to help the people of Michigan live healthier lives.
+For 82 years, Blue Cross has had one consistent purpose—to help the people of Michigan live healthier lives.
 Providing high-quality health care is just one of many ways we’re achieving that goal.
 Supporting vulnerable people in our cities and towns is another.

 In 2013, we took steps to become a nonprofit mutual insurer.
 As part of this transition, enacted by Michigan’s legislature and governor, the Michigan Health Endowment Fund came into being.
-The Health Fund is an independent, nonprofit philanthropic foundation that works to improve the health and wellness of vulnerable Michigan residents, with a focus on children and older adults BCBSM finances it through payments of millions of dollars annually, with the purpose of improving the health of Michigan residents and providing critical aid to those who need it most.
+The Health Fund is an independent, nonprofit philanthropic foundation that works to improve the health and wellness of vulnerable Michigan residents, with a focus on children and older adults BCBSM finances it through payments of millions of dollars annually, with the purpose of improving the health of Michigan residents while reducing the cost of health care.

 As the sole patron, Blue Cross committed to paying $1.56 billion over the course of 18 years to the Health Fund.
 In 2021, we’re committing another $85 million to the fund, bringing the total paid to $610 million so far.
-With every payment, we help subsidize organizations with the intent of making a positive, measurable impact on the health of vulnerable populations everywhere in Michigan.
+With every payment, we help the Health Fund subsidize organizations with the intent of making a positive, measurable impact on the health of vulnerable populations everywhere in Michigan.

 - Behavioral health

 - Access to healthy food

 - Infant mortality